bruderstein/PythonScript/docs/source/intro.rst

 -----------------------

 By default, Notepad++ events and Scintilla events are, by default, processed internally slightly differently.
-Notepad++ events are always processed *synchronously*, i.e. your event handler  finishes before Python Script lets Notepad++ continue with creating and processing other events.
+Notepad++ events are always processed *synchronously* ("in sync", in step) relative to Notepad++ : your event handler  finishes before Python Script lets Notepad++ continue with creating and processing other events.
 Thus, Notepad++ will appear unresponsive to a new user action for the (usually very short) period until the handler has finished processing current event.
 The following script demostrates this::

 	console.clear()